DS-160 Form: What It Is, Application, Fees and More!

 Who Needs a DS-160 Form?

 If you are coming to the US to work, for school, or even to travel for an extended period, you likely need a visa to be admitted into the United States.
-Your DS-160 application contains the basic information the US government needs to understand the purpose of your visit and determine that it is safe for you to visit and to know how you will spending your time in the country.
-If you need a visa, you need to fill out a DS-160, the only available application for all visa types.
+Your DS-160 application contains the basic information the US government needs to understand the purpose of your visit and determine that it is safe for you to visit and to know how you will be spending your time in the country.
+If you need a visa, you need to fill out a DS-160, the only available application for all nonimmigrant visa types.

 Learn more about US visas for students >